centau/vide/docs/tut/crash-course/2-creation.md

 local create = vide.create
 ```

-`create()` returns a constructor for a given class which then takes a table of
+`create()` returns a constructor for a class which then takes a table of
 properties to assign when creating a new instance for that class.

+Luau allows us to omit parentheses `()` when calling functions with string or
+table literals for brevity.

 ```lua
 local frame = create "Frame" {